-The Company has also introduced a whistle-blowing system that allows employees to provide information directly to the management.
-The system is aimed at ensuring that any illegal or inappropriate conduct within the Company is detected at the earliest possible stage and that adequate measures are taken promptly and as needed so that such conduct is rectified.
+The Company is organizing scheduled and systematic The Company has also introduced a whistle-blowing training sessions based on a compliance training master system that allows employees to provide information plan to enhance knowledge on compliance while directly to the management.
+The system is aimed at promoting a conscious respect for corporate ethics. ensuring that any illegal or inappropriate conduct within the Company is detected at the earliest possible stage and that adequate measures are taken promptly and as needed so that such conduct is rectified.